suerion/AutomatedWorkcarts/README.md

 ## Commands

 - `aw.toggle` -- Toggles automation for the workcart you are standing on or looking at.
-  - This command is disabled while the `AutomateAllWorkcarts` configuration option is `true`.
 - `aw.addtrigger <option1> <option2> ...` -- Adds a trigger to the track position where the player is aiming, with the specified options.
 Automated workcarts that pass through the trigger will be affected by the trigger's options.
   - Speed options: `Hi` | `Med` | `Lo` | `Zero`.
   - Direction options: `Fwd` | `Rev` | `Invert`.
   - Track selection options: `Default` | `Left` | `Right` | `Swap`.
   - Passing the `Start` option will enable automation for any workcart that enters the trigger.
-This is useful if you have set `AutomateAllWorkcarts` set to `false` but don't want to manually automate individual workcarts.
 The recommendation is to place this on specific workcart spawn points.
   - Examples:
     - `aw.addtrigger` -- Creates a trigger with speed `Zero`.
 This causes the workcart to turn its engine off 30 seconds, or the specified duration.
     - `aw.addtrigger Rev Hi` -- Creates a trigger that will cause workcarts to select max speed.